 We found 6 family medicine practitioners near El Centro, CA.

-Dr. John Strong works as an allergist and family practitioner in El Centro, CA. Dr. Strong graduated from the University of Washington School of Medicine and Washington University in St. Louis School of Medicine.
-He is an in-network provider for Medicare insurance.
+Dr. John Strong specializes in allergy and family medicine.
+He studied medicine at the University of Washington School of Medicine and Washington University in St. Louis School of Medicine.
+Dr. Strong is an in-network provider for Medicare insurance.

 Conditions / Treatments